Identification and Estimation of Joint Potential Outcome Distributions from a Single Study: Discussion and Future Work

 \section{Discussion and Future Work}

 In this paper, we have transported the results of \citet{wu2025promises} to a single study setting.
 In this setting, the investigator has the flexibility to choose a baseline covariate on which to define subgroups such that the key conditional independence assumption is likely to hold.
-Furthermore, if the conditional independence assumption is more likely to hold conditional on other covariates, we have provided a robust procedure to estimate quantities of interest and their confidence intervals under minimal assumptions on nuisance regressions.
+Furthermore, if the conditional independence assumption is more likely to approximately hold conditional on other covariates, we have provided a robust procedure to estimate quantities of interest and their confidence intervals under minimal assumptions on nuisance regressions.
 This is at the price of specifying parametric models for the dependence of $P(Y(1)=1|Y(0)=a,V_S)$ on adjustment covariate $V_S$.
+However, we have established that there are theoretical reasons to doubt that the identification assumptions hold exactly (to go along with the usual common sense reasons that are also present in other contexts), making sensitivity analysis particularly important.

 There are still many interesting open questions.
 Perhaps most importantly, the selection of S (including which variable to use and how to discretize it to define `sub-studies') introduces methodological challenges.
-We have suggested that, informally, a suitable $S$ variable would be (possibly conditional on covariates) completely independent of any variables impacting the treatment mechanism.
-To reason about the plausibility of Assumptions \ref{assumption:s-ci} or \ref{assumption:v-s-ci} would therefore require detailed knowledge of the treatment mechanism.

-We propose the following procedure to reason about Assumption \ref{assumption:v-s-ci}, which should be formally justified in future work.
-First, specify a `causal pie' or component cause model for the outcome\citep{rothman1976causes}.
-Let $Z$ denote the set of variables in any of the pies.
-Next, specify subset $Z_A$ of the causal pie variables that might be affected by treatment $A$, i.e. that treatment $A$ `acts on'.
-If $S$ is d-separated from $Z_A$ given $V_S$ in the causal DAG containing all variables of interest, then it seems clear that Assumption \ref{assumption:v-s-ci} holds.
-We conjecture that this is actually an if and only if relationship under faithfulness type assumptions.
-This DAG and pie framework for assessing assumptions is appealing because it is built on well-understood and visual representations of causal assumptions.
-Of course, knowledge of $Z$ and $Z_A$ may be difficult to come by in practice.

 Adaptive or ensemble-based procedures may help to identify promising $S$ candidates, but raise new issues for valid inference.
-The test of the conditional independence assumption proposed by \citet{wu2025promises} can also be incorporated into the single-study setting, e.g. by minimizing the test statistic, but inference after using it as a screening or selection device also introduces statistical issues.